quiqr/quiqr-book/content/docs/1-poppygo-app/1-site-configuration/2-content-model-configuration/_index.md

 # Content Model Confiration

-For content managing PoppyGo App can create advanged forms to edit content.
+For content managing PoppyGo App can create advanced forms to edit content.
 These forms are configured in the _sukoh.json file_.
 The sukoh-file can be in YAML, JSON or TOML-formatting.
 For sake of readability we use YAML for inline example snippets in this reference.